Ending Human Trafficking Starts With All of Us

 Advocacy Driving Change

 Following training on illicit massage parlors, the municipalities of Lexington and Cooksville took action to strengthen local policies.
-These updates make it more difficult for illicit businesses to operate under the guise of legitimate massage services—demonstrating how informed leadership can help protect communities.
+These updates make it more difficult for illicit businesses to operate under the guise of legitimate massage services.
+This demonstrates how informed leadership can help protect communities.

 Ending human trafficking requires all of us!

-Being an Ally Against Trafficking means taking action to prevent and combat human trafficking.
-You can personally contribute in several ways:
+Being an Ally Against Trafficking means taking action to prevent and respond to human trafficking.
+You can contribute in several meaningful ways.

-• Visit our LEARN section to understand the basics of human trafficking, explore available training programs, and access support resources.
+Visit our LEARN section to understand the basics of human trafficking.
+There, you can explore training programs and access support resources.
 Gaining knowledge helps you protect yourself and recognize or report potential trafficking situations.

-• Click the button below for information on how to volunteer or provide financial support to Allies Against Trafficking.
+Click the button below to learn how to volunteer or provide financial support to Allies Against Trafficking.

 Scroll to Top